tiger1deF/MSC-AutoFrame/README.md

 3. Format all files so that the first 8 digits in the filename represent the date (i.e. 06042022), and drag all files for extraction inside the MSC_Data directory.

 4. Click the "Extract Data" button to extract all MSC data from the files into the spreadsheet.
+All files that have had data extracted are moved into the "Analyzed Files" Folder.

 5. To sort the data from AC50 values least to greatest, click the "Sort AC50" button.

-6. To remove all MSC compounds with no AC50 values, click the "Remove Empty AC50" button.
+6. All verified values that are thrown out and old values that are replaced are moved to a section starting at Column Index O at the same row indice of the MSC Compound ID.
+The total number of tests per compound is listed in the "# Tests for Compound" column.

 7. If there are any problems with the macro, or you have any questions, contact me at defrondeville.c@northeastern.edu or 1-617-710-6138.